tylerweng/eden/README.md

-Eden is a single-page application that utilizes Ruby on Rails and a PostgreSQL database on the backend, with a React.js and Redux architectural framework on the frontend.H
+Eden is a single-page application that utilizes Ruby on Rails and a PostgreSQL database on the backend, with a React.js and Redux architectural framework on the frontend.
+Please refer to the [technical specifications][technical specifications] for more detail.

 ## Future Implementations